How to Get the PyQt5 Version Number?

 Heads up!
 You've already completed this tutorial.

-Finding the Version From the Command Line
+Finding the PyQt5 Version from the Command Line

-If you just want to know which version is installed for yourself, and you installed the package using pip, you can use the following command to return the current version:
+If you just want to quickly check which PyQt5 version is installed, and you installed the package using pip, you can use the following command to return the current version:

 sh